splicebox/PsiCLASS_paper/README.md

 PsiCLASS_paper
 =======

-The scripts and commands used in the manuscript:
+Scripts and commands used in the manuscript:

 Song, L., Sabunciyan, S., and Florea, L. (2018).
 A multi-sample approach increases the accuracy of transcript assembly, *Submitted*.

 	Copyright (C) 2018- and GNU GPL by Li Song, Liliana Florea

-## Commands of running different tools:
+## Commands for running different tools:
 PsiCLASS: Assume the bam files are listed in the file "bamlist"

 	psiclass --lb bamlist